Grupo México: Intermodal México

+Infrastructure division

+Infrastructure is Grupo México's smallest division, involved in engineering, construction, and operation of large projects for the energy production and transportation sectors.
+The division operates as México Proyectos y Desarrollos, S. A. de C.V.
+(MPD).
+As of 2023, the group operates nine oil wells, four fuel terminals, a combined cycle power plant, two wind farms, two toll roads and is working on the construction of the Tren Maya.

 Pollution and environmental issues

 Cases in the US through ASARCO

 Asarco has been found responsible for environmental pollution at 20 Superfund sites across the U.S. by the Environmental Protection Agency.
 Those sites are: